Home Products

 Analytical Testing Service

-MONSTR Sense Technologies’ Compound Semiconductor Inspection Service (CSIS) is the first of its kind.
-Based on our proprietary, multi-modal ultrafast imaging microscope technology, CSIS provides sensitive and specific defect detection and classification in wide bandgap semiconductors, including within substrate wafers and epitaxial layers, as an Analytical Testing Service.
-Our Ultrafast Imaging technique is relatively background free, which produces high contrast detections of Killer Defects, in whole wafers (overview scans), at high-resolution and in volumetric images of localized defects.
+MONSTR Sense Technologies’ Compound Semiconductor Inspection Service (CSIS) enables external organizations to access our proprietary, multi-modal ultrafast imaging microscope technology, facilitating informed tool purchasing decisions.
+CSIS provides sensitive and specific detection and classification of defects in wide-bandgap semiconductors, including those within substrate wafers and epitaxial layers, as an Analytical Testing Service.
+Our Ultrafast Imaging technique is relatively background-free, producing high-contrast detections of killer defects in several modalities: whole wafers (overview scans), high resolution, and volumetric images.
 CSIS defect inspection reports are designed to support wafer growth recipe research and development, as well as failure analysis evaluations.

 We currently offer three service packages: